 This brings us swiftly onto the chapters central section, that involving Beorn.
 The company is still in the middle of nowhere with no supplies and a long way to go, so they need some more help.
 We get introduced to Beorn bit-by-bit, learning lots of important things about him before he ever actually appears, the most important being that he is a “skin-changer” which, as a horrified Gandalf insists in an overblown manner, does not mean he is a taxidermist (and woe betide anyone who makes such a mistake, apparently, though Beorn is not adverse to skinning wolves as we’ll find out).

 But Beorn, while not entirely pleasant, is on the side of good.
 He’s going to be an aid to the company, and an enemy to its foes.
 But we won’t get any concrete clues as where Beorn gained this power, or if there are others like him, only that he likely came from the mountains, a place he prophesises he will return to someday, once the goblins are gone.
 The language used to describe Beorn, by the narrator and by Gandalf, mirrors that used for other characters, most notably Tom Bombadil, as beings that operate of their own will.
 Beorn is “under no enchantment but his own” for example, just as Bombadil is described as “his own master” and may not even be a man at all.
 Like Bombadil, he might be something a bit different, a spirit of nature (hence the vegetarianism and almost parental love of animals and insects), an avatar of bears (Beorn coming from the Scandinavian Bjorn, meaning “bear”) or some such.
+In a more thematic sense, he would appear to be a representation of being on “the Edge of the Wild“, incorporating aspects of both civility and wildness.
 Anyway, we’ll learn more as we go.

 Like Beorn’s apiary skills, with “Queer Lodgings” full of bees, hornets, drones, hives, buzzing and numerous applications of honey.
 And these are no ordinary honeymakers, these are “bigger than your thumb” and shine “like fiery gold“.
 Indeed, so large are they, that they don’t collect honey from fields, but from all-out “bee-pastures“.
 Beorn needs the honey, as he puts it in everything, including food that may or may not have magical properties.
 Tolkien’s depiction of these somewhat giant insects as mostly useful beings is at odds with what will come in the next chapter and provides a useful contrast between what lurks in Mirkwood and what buzzes around nearby.
 For the record, the largest bee species that we know is the Megachile pluto, an Indonesian native that can reach 1.5 inches in length and 2.5 in width (wing to wing) which would be there or thereabouts for what Tolkien is describing, though I don’t suppose he was aware of the Megachile.
 Hornets can get a bit bigger, with the Asian giant hornet, also known as the “yak-killer” (!)
 1.8 by 3.0 inches.